Strojove-uceni/final-projects-real-estate/README.md

 ### Instructions for SU2

-Working example url will be provided here from 1.1.23 (because it is temporary).
+Working example url is here https://8862-95-103-189-152.eu.ngrok.io/ .
 Web will run on my machine and will be forwarded to internet by https://ngrok.com/.
 Therefore you do not need to install dependencies and create environment.
 Please do not use web simultaneously on more computers/ browser tabs as it can result in unexpected behaviour.

 Web interface looks like this